The Perfect Answer

 “It’s okay,” she replied, looking down at the mug of coffee.

 She thought back to her mother.
-She remembered her long red hair, and her bright smile, but little else.
-At times she wondered if those were really her own memories, or those from a photograph she had.
+She remembered her long red hair and her bright smile, but little else.
+At times she wondered if those were actually her own memories or those from a photograph she had.
 She did remember bits and pieces of the afternoon grandma came to pick her up from daycare instead of mom.
 This lady she had never met before drove her to a small house that seemed so far away at the time.
-All her toys were already there, and she was told the bad news, mom wasn’t coming home again.
+All her toys were already there, and she was told something awful - mom wasn’t coming home again.
 Something bad had happened.
 All Madeline had left were family pictures of mom and a necklace.
-Grandma had told her that her mother would have wanted her to have it, and that it would bring her close to mom’s spirit when she wore it.
+Grandma had told her that her mother would have wanted her to have it and that it would bring her close to mom’s spirit when she wore it.
 It was a gorgeous, sparkling opal, and Madeline would stare at it for hours as a child, watching the light dance off the rainbow of colors set in the black stone.
 She had hardly removed it since.

 Growing up with grandma had been wonderful.
-She was kind, helped Madeline through school, taught her to cook, and to appreciate music.
+She was kind, helped Madeline through school, taught her to cook and to appreciate music.
 She also taught Madeline how to be independent and the importance of being strong, both in mind and body.
-She was a bit eccentric, talking to herself from time to time, or acting like she was talking to the grandpa Madeline never knew, but never anything that made Madeline feel uncomfortable.
-About five years ago, grandma passed away.
-Madeline was able to sell her house for enough to pay off the rest of the mortgage, and had money to spare to get herself into an apartment.
+She was a bit eccentric, talking to herself from time to time, or acting like she was talking to a grandpa Madeline never knew, but never anything that made Madeline feel uncomfortable.
+Then about five years ago, grandma passed away too.
+Madeline was able to sell her house for enough to pay off the rest of the mortgage and had enough money left over to get herself into an apartment.

 Reflecting back on the night she was kidnapped, she remembered how they shoved her down on her bed when she tried to run out of the room.
 When they grabbed at her necklace, she thought they were going to rape her.
 A paralyzing chill ran down her spine as she dwelled on that single moment.

 “Probably.
-Without knowing why they were so interested in the first place, I can’t even guess if it will be the fae that come back looking, or others.”
+Without knowing why they were so interested in the first place, I can’t even guess if it will be the fae that comes back looking or others.”

 “Vampires, shapeshifters, phantoms... basically if you’ve heard of some sort of monster, they exist in one form or another.
 Myths always have a basis in truth.”